ssMaritime.com & ssMaritime.net

 Photo Album

 I am sure that here will be many who have sailed on these ships and will be able to look back to their days onboard.
-I know that they were certainly not the most stable ships at sea, and many horror stories have been told over the years.
-I trust you will enjoy this page, and if you have anything to add, you are more than welcome to email me.
+I know that they were certainly the most stable ships at sea, and many horror stories have been told over the years.
+I trust you will enjoy this page, and if you have anything to add, you are more than welcome to email me link on the main page - see bottom of page.

 The Dutch Government purchased these three Victory ships and were placed various services without much alterations.
 Before their extensive rebuilding in 1951, these three ships were austere to say the least, as the three SS Waterman items reveal.
 However, after their rebuilding in 195q, they were remarkably improved as the SS Groote Beer Photographs shown down the page prove.

-This was one of the interior lounges located between the passageways
+This is one of the internal smaller Lounges between the cabins

 Four berth cabin